AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

 1. **Add a second campaign**

    Create the second campaign, with the start and end dates as needed.
 The second campaign can be assigned to an entirely different time period.
 When creating multiple campaigns for the same asset, the campaigns cannot overlap.
 You can create as many campaigns as needed.

+   Multiple assets can be assigned to an existing campaign, which is not started yet.
+For example, 2 different product prices can be updated in scope of the same campaign with future start date.

+   >[!NOTE]
+   >
+   >If campaign is linked to more than 1 entity, it can be edited from the [Content Staging Dashboard](content-staging-dashboard.md) only.

    >[!NOTE]
    >